libreyextremo/angularjscodesamples/README.md

 # angularjscodesamples
-My angularjs code samples

-This repository contains angularjs code examples that I have created while I learned Angular.JS in last year.
+This is the repository where I upload all my angularjs code samples that I used in my conferences.

-As I have to search for them in my computer, it won't be updated frequently.
+You can share it, copy, etc.

+I will upload the AngularJS course ppt here when I have a free while.

+If you find any error, please, tell me.